-Interest on short-term borrowings for the years ended December 31, 2019 and 2018, totaled \$133 and \$193, respectively, for the Group and is included in interest expense in the accompanying consolidated statements of profit or loss (Note 6).
-Amortization of fees for the revolving credit facility of FAGE USA Dairy Industry, Inc. for the years ended December 31, 2019 and 2018, amounted to \$59 and \$59, respectively, and is included in interest expense in the accompanying consolidated statements of profit or loss (Note 6).
+Interest on short-term borrowings for the years ended December 31, 2020 and 2019, totaled \$133 and \$133, respectively, for the Group and is included in interest expense in the accompanying consolidated statements of profit or loss (Note 6).
+Amortization of fees for the revolving credit facility of FAGE USA Dairy Industry, Inc. for the years ended December 31, 2020 and 2019, amounted to \$59 and \$59, respectively, and is included in interest expense in the accompanying consolidated statements of profit or loss (Note 6).

-The available credit lines for the FAGE Group as of December 31, 2019 amounted to \$35,000, which was provided by Citibank, N.A. in the United States and secured by accounts receivable and certain inventory of FAGE USA Dairy Industry, Inc. The available credit lines as of December 31, 2018 amounted to \$46,450, of which \$35,000 was provided by Citibank, N.A. in the United States and secured by accounts receivable and certain inventory of FAGE USA Dairy Industry, Inc. and \$11,450 was provided by a revolving credit line with Alpha Bank in Greece.
+The available credit lines for the FAGE Group as of December 31, 2020 and December 31, 2019 amounted to \$35,000, which was provided by Citibank, N.A. in the United States and secured by accounts receivable and certain inventory of FAGE USA Dairy Industry, Inc.